ThatsVie/atlas-web_back_end/ES6_basic/README.md

 **8-getBudgetCurrentYear.js:**
 - `getBudgetForCurrentYear`: Illustrates the dynamic construction of object properties using computed property names, integrating runtime values into object keys.

+**9-main.js:** Executes `getFullBudgetObject`, showcasing how ES6 method properties can be used within object literals for more concise method definitions.

+**9-getFullBudget.js:**
+- `getFullBudgetObject`: Demonstrates the use of ES6 method properties in objects, simplifying the definition of methods that format financial figures into different currencies.

 ## Installation